Showing posts with label Voiceover. Show all posts

 Now, that said, sometimes you must wear them.
 If you're at a recording session, you'll need to have them on so as to be able to hear input from the director who is outside your booth; usually looking at you through glass.
 You can turn the volume of the headphones down a bit as you read script.

 I know.
 I know!
 You like the sound of your own voice flooding through your headphones and into your ears when you record.
 You're comfortable that way.
 Let me ask you something.
 What exactly are you listening for when you put on headphones inside your home studio booth?
-While you stumble and bumble to come up with a legitimate answer, I would suggest you try an experiment; take your headphones off in your recording booth.
+If you say unwanted mouth clicks and such, you can still hear those with phones off and read the sentence again.
+Or they can be removed in editing.
+I would suggest you try an experiment; take your headphones off in your recording booth.
 If you're in love with the sound of your own voice with your headphones on, you'll probably be uncomfortable for a while.
 Stay with it!
 Your reads will benefit.

 If you're editing audio, of course, you'll want to have your headphones on to check for unwanted mouth clicks and any other undesirable sounds you can edit out.
 Sometimes studio monitors will not give you super accurate feedback.
 With your headphones on while editing, you'll hear things you won't hear on your monitors.